kalialucard/Password-Strength-Checker/README.md

 ### Using the Command-Line Interface (CLI)

-You can also use Passlock's features directly from your terminal.
+You can also use Passlock's features directly from your terminal, without needing a GUI.

 **1. Generate a Password**
 ```bash